Maria Anna Mozart: As piano teacher and mature pianist

-There many have been other performances; according to Solomon, "in a letter of 24 March 1781 [Wolfgang] suggested that his sister "demand two ducats" each time she performed at court."
+There may have been other performances; according to Solomon, "in a letter of 24 March 1781 [Wolfgang] suggested that his sister "demand two ducats" each time she performed at court."

 The visit of Wolfgang and Constanze, 1783

-Between July and late October 1783, Wolfgang made what turned out to be his final visit to Salzburg, in the company of his wife Constanze, whom he had married 4 August of the previous year.
+Between July and late October 1783, Wolfgang made what turned out to be his final visit to Salzburg, in the company of his wife Constanze, whom he had married on 4 August of the previous year.
 The visit may have been a difficult one, for (as the correspondence shows) Leopold Mozart had strongly disapproved of the marriage in advance and gave his permission reluctantly and belatedly.
 Testimony for how Marianne felt about the marriage is absent, but two letters that Constanze wrote to her have been preserved.
 Solomon writes, "Prior to the wedding, Constanze had sent affectionate regards to Marianne and asked for her friendship in return":

 Without undue pride I may say I partly deserve it and shall endeavor to do so wholly!
 May I in exchange offer you mine, which, indeed, has long been yours in the secrecy of my heart?

 Marianne's reply is not preserved, but the next letter Constanze wrote to her (24 July 1782, Marianne's name day) suggests to Solomon that Constanze's offer of friendship was refused:

-Forgive me for ...worrying you again with my scrawl ...
+Forgive me for ... worrying you again with my scrawl ...
 And if my good wishes are a nuisance to you, as all congratulations are, my consolation must be that already I am not the only one who is bothering you in this way.
 All that I deserve is that for the love of God you should suffer me as you do all the others.

-As Hallowell (1999) notes, Marianne's diary tells us that the weeks of Wolfgang and Constanze's visit were quite busy, with tourism, visits from friends, and music making.
+As Halliwell (1998) notes, Marianne's diary tells us that the weeks of Wolfgang and Constanze's visit were quite busy, with tourism, visits from friends, and music making.
 It is uninformative concerning the feelings of the four family members toward each other during this time.
 Solomon takes the view that the visit was tense and yielded no sense of reconciliation.